pingcap/docs-cn/reference/configuration/tidb-server/configuration-file.md

 ### `max-server-connections`

 - The maximum number of concurrent client connections allowed in TiDB.
 It is used to control resources.
-- Default value: `4096`
+- Default value: `0`
-- When the number of actual client connections is equal to the value of `max-server-connections`, the TiDB server rejects new client connections.
+- By default, TiDB does not set limit on the number of concurrent client connections.
+When the value of this configuration item is greater than `0` and the number of actual client connections reaches this value, the TiDB server rejects new client connections.

 ## log.file